Perry, Eaves score early as Ducks down Canucks 4-1

+VANCOUVER, British Columbia (AP) -- Minus their captain and leading scorer, the Anaheim Ducks didn't miss a beat.

-VANCOUVER, British Columbia (AP) -- Corey Perry and Patrick Eaves scored 74 seconds apart early in the first period, and the Anaheim Ducks cruised past the Vancouver Canucks 4-1 on Tuesday night to extend their season-high winning streak to five games.
+Corey Perry and Patrick Eaves scored 74 seconds apart early in the first period, and the playoff-bound Ducks cruised past the listless Vancouver Canucks 4-1 on Tuesday night to extend their season-high winning streak to five games.

+Ryan Getzlaf, who leads the Ducks with 66 points, skated in warmups but was a late scratch with a lower-body injury.
+Anaheim was unfazed, grabbing a 2-0 lead just 1:37 into the game.

+''It was huge,'' Perry said. ''It's a big hole.
+(Getzlaf) has been playing some of his best hockey all season and guys stepped up.''

 Nick Ritchie, with a goal and an assist, and Brandon Montour also scored for Anaheim, which clinched a playoff spot earlier in the night when the Edmonton Oilers defeated the Los Angeles Kings 2-1.

+''It's a feather in our players' cap,'' Ducks coach Randy Carlyle said. ''We feel that we've got a pretty good hockey club.

+''The next step for us is just to continue along the path that we've been on.''

-Jonathan Bernier made 33 saves and Antoine Vermette added two assists as the Pacific Division leaders improved to 9-1-1 over their last 11 games.
-Bernier is 9-0-1 over his last 10 starts, including eight wins in a row.
+Jonathan Bernier made 34 saves and Antoine Vermette added two assists as the Pacific Division leaders improved to 9-1-1 over their last 11 games.
+Anaheim is two points up on Edmonton and San Jose.

+Carlyle said the injury to Getzlaf, who has 14 goals and 52 assists, surfaced Monday night.

+''He didn't feel right (Tuesday) morning and couldn't get it loosened up,'' the coach explained. ''We just made the decision we're not going to sacrifice a guy who's been our best player.''

-Highly touted rookie forward Brock Boeser scored in his home debut for Vancouver, and Ryan Miller stopped 35 shots in the loss.
+Highly touted rookie forward Brock Boeser scored in his home debut for Vancouver, dominated for 40 minutes before coming on a bit in the third when the Ducks took their foot off the gas.

+''We certainly don't plan that,'' Canucks goalie Ryan Miller said after making 35 saves. ''Attention to detail wasn't there.''

-The Canucks were eliminated from playoff contention Thursday and are 2-7-2 over their last 11, including a 2-3-0 mark on their recent road trip.
+The Canucks were eliminated from playoff contention Thursday and are 2-7-2 over their last 11 games.

-With captain and leading scorer Ryan Getzlaf a late scratch because of a lower-body injury, the Ducks opened the scoring 23 seconds in when Vermette stripped Canucks defenseman Alexander Edler behind the Vancouver net.
+Anaheim scored 23 seconds in when Vermette stripped Canucks defenseman Alexander Edler behind the Vancouver net.
 Ritchie swept the puck in front to Perry, who beat Miller over the glove for his 16th of the season.

 Eaves then scored his fifth goal in the last five games at 1:37 after taking a pass from Rickard Rakell and firing a shot past Miller's blocker for his 28th.

-Note: This story has been corrected to show Bernier made 34 saves.